 4. Always think about your personality types and circumstances.

-Imagine, your single friend wants to check out a new club to see what the local talent is like, but you (who’s happily married) want to take your full eight-hour beauty sleep so fresh and ready for exploring the next day.
-You decide to part ways, your friend off clubbing into the wee hours in search of a holiday romance, while you’re snoring your head off in your hotel room.
-Come the morning, your friend is still snoozing (potentially with a new Pedro in the room), while you’re up and ready to go.
+Imagine, your single friend wants to check out a new club to see what the local talent is like, but you (who’s happily married) want to get a full eight-hours of beauty sleep so you’re fresh and ready for exploring the next day.
+You decide to part ways, and your friend goes clubbing into the wee hours in search of a holiday romance, while you snore your head off in your hotel room.
+Come the morning, your friend is still snoozing (potentially with a Pedro in the room), while you’re up and ready to go.
 And so your whole day seems ruined, your trip is ruined, you’re bitter and annoyed and spend the rest of the holiday not talking to your former friend.

 Sounds extreme, but trust me, it can happen.
 Therefore, to fully enjoy your trip, make sure you pick a travel buddy who’s on the same schedule and same personal situation as you.

 Keep in mind yours and your friend’s personality types and personal situations when you’re deciding whether they’d make a good travel companion.
 Test it out on day trips and weekends away in your home country first, like my friend Bambi and I have done.
-We’ve done day trips to Brighton and most recently the Mayfield Lavender farm in Surrey, plus we’re off to Longleat in a few weeks.
-Then maybe Bambi will come to Iceland with me in December, all being well…
+We did day trips to Brighton and the Mayfield Lavender farm in Surrey, then went on holiday together (where we got to know each other a whole lot more).

 Writer Mark Twain once said: “I have found out that there ain’t no surer way to find out whether you like people or hate them than to travel with them.”
 I guess like most things in life, it’s hard to know who will you’re perfect travel companion until you’ve actually ventured somewhere together.
 But these tips should help you determine how compatible you and your potential travel pal are.